finnbergquist/poetry_generator/README.md

 and the predicted word with noise differed as more noise was added.
 I predicted that there would be a sweet spot where the system would avoid repeating exact phrases from the training data while also create coherent word combinations.
 RMSE calculation can be observed in the Saved Poem page.
+This strategy was a simpler way to calculatea metric that covers the general idea of the perplexity calculation.

-## Human Competence in Creativity Evaluation by Carolyn Lamb, Daniel G. Brown, Charles L.A.
+### Human Competence in Creativity Evaluation by Carolyn Lamb, Daniel G. Brown, Charles L.A.
 Clarke

 https://axon.cs.byu.edu/ICCC2015proceedings/5.2Lamb.pdf